GitLeeRepo/RestApiNotes/RestApiNotes.md

 * Stateless - Each message is self-descriptive.
 Server has no client state (the client can manage its own state)
 * Code on Demand - capable of transferring app logic to the client, through JavaScript for example

-# Resuest verbs
+# Request verbs

 * GET - retrieve data
 * POST - add data to server
 * PUT - update data on the server (not available through HTML forms, need AJAX or other methods)
 * DELETE - delete data on the server (also not available through standard HTML, use AJAX, etc)
-* POST vs PUT - POST should be used for adding new enties, while PUT should be used for updating exiting entities
+* POST vs PUT - POST should be used for adding new entries, while PUT should be used for updating exiting entities

 # Example End Points